Guruprasad-dv/bitcoin-prediction/README.md

  # Results

-The model shows a strong correlation between prediction and actual price during
+The model shows a strong correlation between prediction and actual price.

-# Evaluation:0.75
+# Evaluation:R2-Score 0.75